 Click the green button below to customize the calories in Keto Chow to your specific requirements!

-Ingredients: Whey Protein Isolate, Acacia Gum, Vitamin Blend (Vitamin A Palmitate, Cholecalciferol, dl-alpha-Tocopheryl Acetate, Mixed Tocopherols, L-Methylfolate, Methylcobalamin, Niacinamide, Calcium d-Pantothenate, Thiamin HCl, Riboflavin, Pyridoxine HCl, Ascorbic Acid, Vitamin K2, Boron Amino Acid Complex, Dicalcium Phosphate, Chromium Picolinate, Copper Gluconate, Potassium Iodide, Ferrous Gluconate, Magnesium Citrate, Manganese Sulfate, Molybdenum, Nickelous Sulfate, Selenomethionine, Vanadyl Sulfate, Zinc Gluconate, Choline L-Bitartrate, Lutein, Lycopene), Potassium Citrate, Salt, Xanthan Gum, Potassium Chloride, Soy Lecithin, Natural Flavors, Sucralose.
+Ingredients: Whey Protein Isolate, Acacia Gum, Vitamin Blend (Vitamin A Palmitate, Cholecalciferol, dl-alpha-Tocopheryl Acetate, Mixed Tocopherols, L-Methylfolate, Methylcobalamin, Niacinamide, Calcium d-Pantothenate, Thiamin HCl, Riboflavin, Pyridoxine HCl, Ascorbic Acid, Vitamin K2, Boron Amino Acid Complex, Dicalcium Phosphate, Chromium Picolinate, Copper Gluconate, Potassium Iodide, Ferrous Gluconate, Magnesium Citrate, Manganese Sulfate, Molybdenum, Nickelous Sulfate, Selenomethionine, Vanadyl Sulfate, Zinc Gluconate, Choline L-Bitartrate, Lutein, Lycopene), Potassium Citrate, Salt, Xanthan Gum, Potassium Chloride, Sunflower Lecithin, Natural Flavors, Sucralose.

 Specific flavors also contain: Peanut Flour, Cocoa Powder, Coffee Powder, Caffeine, Caramel Color, Tumeric (for color), Beet Juice Extract (for color), Artificial Flavor.
 See the flavor labels below for more information.